EECS150/asic_labs/lab1/asap7/README.md

 ```
 <!---tech-->

-The above text describes the delay for a cell of type `INVx1_ASAP7_75t_SL` for the instance `add0/g833`. <!---tech-->
+The above text describes the delay for a cell of type
+`INVx1_ASAP7_75t_SL` for the instance `add0/g833`. <!---tech-->

 The format of the delay is `minimum:typical:maximum`, which refer to different operating regions that will be discussed in more detail in future labs.
 Note that this SDF file only specifies maximum delays, which is generally what we want because we need to simulate the worst-case conditions (more on that in future labs).
-For this specific instance that means that there will be a delay of either 11ps or 7ps, depending on whether the data is transitioning from low to high or from high to low.
+For this specific instance that means that there will be a delay of either
+11ps or 7ps, <!---tech-->
+depending on whether the data is transitioning from low to high or from high to low.
 We know that these delays are in picoseconds because of the declaration on line 12 of the SDF file.

 Remember that previously we mentioned the timescale option.
 This is passed to VCS as a `-timescale` flag with the value `1ns/10ps`, which means that a delay of 1 would correspond to an actual delay of 1ns, with a simulation step resolution of 10ps.